SubatomicSeagull/BeefStew/patchnotes.md

 - added the ccserver icon to ccping command
 - reformatted some of the visage commands to look a bit nicer
 - added the framework for a task scheduler

+i have some fixes for the music player coming its just reading through the spaghetti code and trying to fit them in lol. theres some fun stuff in the works tho :)